GrammarViz2/grammarviz2_site/src/morea/motif/experience-m1.md

 unfortunately, we do not know any specific information about this dataset.

 #### 2.2.
 QTDB 0606 ECG dataset
-This record can be downloaded from [PhysioNet FTP](http://physionet.org/physiobank/database/qtdb/) and converted into the text file by executing
+This data set (database record) can be downloaded from [PHYSIONET FTP](http://physionet.org/physiobank/database/qtdb/) and converted into the text format by executing this command
 <pre>
 rdsamp -r sele0606 -f 120.000 -l 60.000 -p -c | sed -n '701,3000p' >0606.csv
 </pre>
+in the linux shell (assuming that you have rdsamp installed at your system).

-in the linux shell.
-We use the second column of this file:
+We use the second column of this file.
+This is our dataset overview:

 <div class="container">
   <div class="row">